quixio/quix-docs/docs/get-started/cli.md

 Scope can be one of:

-* `organisation`
+* `Organisation`
-* `repository`
+* `Repository`
-* `workspace`
+* `Workspace`

 Scope is hierarchical.
-For example, if you assign a user a role at the `organisation` level, it will also apply to all repositories and workspaces in that organization.
-If you assign a user a role at the `repository` level, it will also apply to all workspaces in that repository.
+For example, if you assign a user a role at the `Organisation` level, it will also apply to all repositories and workspaces in that organization.
+If you assign a user a role at the `Repository` level, it will also apply to all workspaces in that repository.

-Note that in v2 terminology, a project corresponds to a repository, and an environment corresponds to a workspace.

 ### Role